bjeight/mrca/README.md

 Node2
 ```

 The MRCA node's label is written to `stdout`.
+If the MRCA is the root of the tree, "root" will be printed if the root node is not named.

 #### Help: